nsf/gocode/README.md

  4. Autocompletion should work now.
 Use `<C-x><C-o>` for autocompletion (omnifunc autocompletion).

-#### Neovim manual installation

- Neovim users should also follow `Vim manual installation`, except that you should goto `gocode/nvim` in step 2, and remember that, the Neovim configuration file is `~/.config/nvim/init.vim`.

 #### Using Vundle in Vim

 Add the following line to your **.vimrc**: